ochagnon/hugo-bootstrap/README.md

 ## Required assets

-If you don't need custom CSS or JS, create empty files.
+If you don't need custom SCSS (SaSS) or JS, create empty files.

-- `static/css/style.css`
+- `static/scss/style.scss`
 - `static/js/script.js`

 The following need to have real content.